+

 A theatre nouveau format about fulfillment, centralisation and performance.
 “Performance is everything”, says Pjotr, a trainer of future circus artists.
 “Work hard, have fun, make history”, the Amazonians read every day on the ceilings above their heads.
 “This is our last dance, this is us under pressure”, hums one of them along to the music programme at the single items packing station.

 La Danse d’Amazon assembled the experiences of Amazonians, circus artists, theorists on money, commodities, experts for e-commerce, behaviourism, accelerationism, the situation of the Amazonas region, the rise of the, by far, biggest selling platform the world has ever seen, and the act of smiling.
-The 18 chapters of Ulysses have transformed into an 18-hour protocol of the day’s world markets and what is said about them, and locates the traces of certain commodities within them, in mines, factories, in containers, websites and in clouds.
-The core question of the project has been: What do we do for Amazon and what does Amazon do for us?
+The 18 chapters of Ulysses were transformed into an 18-hour protocol of the day’s world markets and what is said about them, and located the traces of certain commodities within them, in mines, factories, in containers, websites and in clouds.
+The core question of the project was: What do we do for Amazon and what does Amazon do for us?

 Shopping malls and zones are changing, “stay in your cave, guys!”, shout the advertisements of the last-mile courier services, and even supermarkets have been perpetuating and speeding up their delivery services into the night and into the home.
 This play was not about lamenting the transformation, but dealing with its pace-setter, Amazon and those who make it grow.